-We do not have control on these and, instead, they are position thereby Google on what they think is relevant to the user at every point.
+We do not have control over these and, instead, they are positioned thereby Google on what they think is relevant to the user at every point.

 We can also track when a user converts via the designated site link extension pages.
 By using the site link extensions option in Google Ads you will increase your direct traffic to better-targeted pages.

 Here is a good example of why protecting your brand against competitors is vital:

-In a bid to ‘outsmart’ Apple, Samsung has gone to bid on Apple’s term “iPhone 6s” a product/keyword specific to them and replaced them with an ad that played on the idea the user had obviously search for the wrong item.
+In a bid to ‘outsmart’ Apple, Samsung has gone to bid on Apple’s term “iPhone 6s” a product/keyword specific to them and replaced them with an ad that played on the idea the user had obviously searched for the wrong item.

 If you’re spending to drive people to your site via Google Ads, it’s really important to know what is happening in the buyer’s journey – which visitors end up making a purchase or submitting an enquiry, and which ones don’t.

 We have seen this as one of the common Google ads mistakes among advertisers.

-However, with a call tracking system, you can get these data.
+However, with a call tracking system, you can get this data.
 Google offers a call tracking service free of cost to Google Ads advertisers.

-Besides Google, there are also numerous third-party tracking software that will help you track calls not just from Google Ads but also from other traffic sources too.
+Besides Google, there is also numerous third-party tracking software that will help you track calls not just from Google Ads but also from other traffic sources too.
 There are, however, billed monthly for these services.

 Automatically, you can change the number by some simple line of code to your website or request your developer to do so.

 But details of the call-through are logged into the call tracking system along with relevant information about what Google Ads keyword triggered their initial Google search.
-You can view these information on your Google account.
+You can view this information on your Google account.

 This implies that you can have visibility about which of your keywords generate business for you and which ones don’t.
 Then use that insight to optimize your budget shift effectively.

 Considering the ever-increasing rise in the volume of searches done on mobile devices, we have now crossed the bridge in many consumer categories where more searches are carried out on smartphones than there are on desktops.

 So, particularly with severely limited budgets, it may improve campaign profitability to utilize mobile bid adjustments to reduce the amount you want to pay per click if the search is happening on a mobile device.

 In contrast, you may discover that for your kind of business, website visits from mobile users are more valuable to you because they convert better than average.

-10. Outbidding yourself
+10. Outbidding Yourself

 It could result from an improper understanding of match phrase types.
 In as much as, Google wants to deliver the most relevant results to the user’s needs, revenue generation is vital.

-Hence, when setting up ad groups, less-experienced PPC marketers tend to include the same keyword with match types variant.
+Hence, when setting up ad groups, less-experienced PPC marketers tend to include the same keyword with match types variants.
 Inevitably, this results in a bidding war with yourself.